 Part of you is excited at the thought of sharing a home with this wonderful guy.
-And part of you wants to make sure that you two are compatible so you can continue to enjoy a happy relationship once you are under the same roof.
+And part of you is wondering ‘are we compatible’ so that you can continue to enjoy a happy relationship once you are under the same roof.

 So when we say it is important for a couple to be compatible, what we mean is that they should share several compatible points on the compatibility spectrum.

-Basic core values are some of these points
+Basic core values

-- How you view the use of substances such as alcohol or marijuana
+How you view the use of substances such as alcohol or marijuana

-- The role of religion in one’s personal life and in society
+The role of religion in one’s personal life and in society

-- Gun control, gun usage
+Gun control, gun usage

-- Politics, the role of government in a society
+Politics, the role of government in a society

-- Money and how it should be saved/spent
+Money and how it should be saved/spent

-- Gender roles in the home and in the workplace
+Gender roles in the home and in the workplace

 There are hundreds of other points that can be examined when trying to identify common areas of compatibility in couples, with many online companies offering tests you can take for a fee.

-If you are a person who abstains from alcohol and your partner’s idea of a great Friday evening is to down a couple of six packs, this is a clear example of incompatibility, no matter how great your partner is in all other aspects of his life.
+If you are a person who abstains from alcohol and your partner’s idea of a great Friday evening is to down a couple of six-packs, this is a clear example of incompatibility, no matter how great your partner is in all other aspects of his life.

-Do this separately so you don’t influence each other, then sit down and share your lists.
+Do this separately, so you don’t influence each other, then sit down and share your lists.
 Points can range from the general to the specific.

-- I want to get married before I am 30.
+I want to get married before I am 30.

 I use and support the use of birth control.

 I will continue to work fulltime after we have children.

 I am a strong supporter of public schools and want to live in a good school district so my children can attend a public school

 I am pro-gun control and do not want guns in the house.

 Let’s imagine that the man in the relationship has a list that includes the following points:

 I don’t want to ever get married.
 I’m fine with living together, though

 I’d like children but want to have them later in life.

 I support birth control, but it’s the woman’s responsibility

 Both partners should work

 The children’s education is the woman’s decision

 I believe in guns and want them in the house for self-defense purposes.

 No matter how much attraction they feel towards each other now, they would be ill-advised to move in together as their core values are not overlapping.

 Is one of you an early riser, and one of you someone who has difficulty getting up, hitting the snooze button five times before getting out of bed?

 What are your bedtime habits?
 Lights off at 11:00 pm, or read/play games on your cell phone in bed until you fall asleep?

-- What constitutes a great weekend for you?
-Doing nothing but staying in your pajamas, binge watching the latest series on Netflix?
+What constitutes a great weekend for you?
+Doing nothing but staying in your pajamas, binge-watching the latest series on Netflix?
 Socializing with your friends?
 Hiking, traveling, shopping?

-- Are you more of a cook-at-home person, or do you prefer to order in?
+Are you more of a cook-at-home person, or do you prefer to order in?
 How important is eating healthfully to you?

-- Are you a spender or a saver?
+Are you a spender or a saver?
 What are your long term goals in the areas of homeownership, saving for the children’s college fund, retirement savings?

-- Conflict resolution: what are you problem-solving techniques?
+Conflict resolution: what are your problem-solving techniques?